 1998 Wolfson Scholar - BMedSci (Hons)

-Aggressive B cell lymphoma of childhood (focusing on Burkitt lymphoma and post-transplantation lymphoproliferative disorders (PTLD)) - development of functional genomic screens and pre-clinical modelling
+Aggressive B cell lymphoma of childhood (focusing on Burkitt lymphoma and lymphoproliferative disorders in immunodeficient patients (primary immunodeficiency and post-transplant) - development of functional genomic screens and pre-clinical modelling

 Childhood acute lymphoblastic leukaemia - characterisation of cancer propagating cells

 Langerhans Cell Histiocytosis - Paediatric clinical service associated with Newcastle Human Dendritic Cell Laboratory (http://www.hudendritic.org/)

 Together with Dr Vikki Rand and Dr Chris Bacon I run the Childhood Lymphoma Research Group within the NICR.
 My focus is on developing highly characterised pre-clinical models for the validation of novel therapeutic targets for Burkitt lymphoma.
 These models are suitable for the testing of new precision medicines, designed to improve rates of cure whilst reducing the extensive toxicity associated with current treatments for aggressive B cell lymphoma.
 I also work closely with UK and European colleagues (iBFM, EICNHL, ESID) to develop our understanding of development of lymphoid malignancy in children with inherited immune deficiency or DNA repair disorders.